 Professionalism

-Being professional across your job duties is key to the respect of tenants, employees, and the owner.
-You must be warm but firm to ensure your boundaries are maintained.
+Being professional in all your job duties is key to earning the respect of tenants, employees, and the owner.
+You must also be warm but firm to ensure your boundaries are maintained.

 Organization